 1. CONDUCT

-North Hants Golf Club prides itself on it's warm, welcoming, friendly, and safe culture built around a set of core values.
-This has built up over many years and along with the golf course is the cornerstone of the golf club.
-Members must at all times protect this culture by example and by conducting themselves in a polite, responsible, and respectful manner on the course, in the clubhouse and elsewhere on the Club's premises and when representing the club.
+North Hants Golf Club prides itself on its warm, welcoming, friendly, and safe culture built around a set of core values.
+This has built up over many years and, along with the golf course, is the cornerstone of the golf club.
+Members must at all times protect this culture by example and by conducting themselves in a polite, responsible, and respectful manner on the course, in the clubhouse, elsewhere on the Club's premises, and when representing the Club.

 Members will not at any time conduct themselves in a violent, aggressive, abusive, rude, disrespectful, offensive, or dishonest manner towards any fellow member, employee, contractor, guest, or visitor.

-Members may make enquiries to club staff and committee members relating to club matters either verbally, via letter or e-mail but must do so in a polite, respectful non-aggressive, or confrontational tone and manner and must respect that the response will be based on the best interests of the entire club and membership and not any individual or group.
+Members may make enquiries to Club staff and committee members relating to Club matters either verbally, via letter, or e-mail but must do so in a polite, respectful, non-aggressive, and non-confrontational tone and manner and must respect that the response will be based on the best interests of the entire Club and membership and not any individual or group.

 Members will not bring the Club into disrepute nor harm the good name of the Club.
 Acts deemed to bring the Club into disrepute include, but are not limited to: